kala-projects/kala-common/README.md

-# Kala common
+# kala common

 ## Adding Kala common to your build

-First, add the Glavo Maven repository to your project configuration file:
+First, add the jcenter repository to your project configuration file:

 Maven:
 ```xml